 In common with similiar companies operating in this sector, the company depends on HSE funding in order to continue with its activities.
-The HSE has committed itself to continue funding this organisation up to 31st December 2020.
+The HSE has committed itself to continue funding this organisation up to 31st December 2022.
 The directors are optimistic that the company will retain its current level of funding for the forseeable future.
+The company strives to manage this risk by continuing to provide suitable trained personnel to carry out the role of personal assistants.